Atos discusses decarbonization with UK Government Net Zero Business Champion

 Atos SVP Strategy and Communications UK&I, Kulveer Ranger was joined by Andrew Griffith MP, the UK Government’s Net Zero Business Champion, for a lively panel event exploring the role of technology in accelerating the process of achieving net zero in the UK and globally.
 The event, held in partnership with ConservativeHome as part of the 2021 Conservative Party Spring Forum, also featured Benedict McAleenan, Senior Adviser on Energy and Climate at Policy Exchange and Emma Gatten, Environment Editor at The Telegraph.

-Andrew outlined the steps that the UK Government is taking to meet its ambitious goals on net zero and decarbonisation, as well as its key priorities as it gears up to host the COP26 Conference in Glasgow this November.
+Andrew outlined the steps that the UK Government is taking to meet its ambitious goals on net zero and decarbonization, as well as its key priorities as it gears up to host the COP26 Conference in Glasgow this November.
 He focused on how “technology and firms like Atos have a huge role to play” in helping the Government meet its targets.

 Dreaming of and delivering Net Zero – Spring Forum 2021